BilldarBagdar/C4Device_32StepSequencer/README.md

 while encoder values randomly change most of the time (always randomize).</li>
 <li>You can now save and load sequencer dictionary JSON files. (from/to the project/data/c4Controllers folder by default)</li>
 <li>The sequencer now has a VERBOSE mode that applies when the remote script is NOT in "User" mode so the sequencer will keep sending Notes (but not updating the C4 display).
 For example, when
-the script is in ""User"" mode, the SPOT-ERASE button acts like a vehicle's clutch on the RTC (external) transport.
+the script is in "User" mode, the SPOT-ERASE button acts like a vehicle's clutch on the RTC (external) transport.
 Meaning, when the red SPOT-ERASE LED is ON you've "stepped ON the clutch" and disengaged from the (external RTC) Transport so the sequencer stops generating Notes (next list item about SPOT-ERASE applies here too).
 When the script is NOT in "User" mode, the clutch is engaged by default (the sequencer is QUIET, doesn't generate Notes), but you can "let OFF the clutch" outside "User" mode by setting the sequencer to VERBOSE mode (before you leave "User" mode) so the